Art on the Avenue - Some of the sculptures MSAC has installed

 MSAC collaborated with our local school district a few years ago on a program involving our school children to create artistic banners for the City’s lamp posts.
 Through this ongoing program, the talents of many budding artists help enliven the downtown throughout the summer and fall months.
 As you stroll along the avenue, check them out!

-MSAC’s "Adopt-A-Pedestal" program has gotten off to a great start.
-Under this program, MSAC is seeking businesses and individuals willing to donate at least $350 each to support our "Art on the Avenue" project.
+MSAC’s "Adopt-A-Pedestal" program helps support our "Art on the Avenue" project.
 Thus far, the following businesses and individuals have stepped up to the plate as "Adopt-A-Pedestal" sponsors.
 These generous sponsors have contributed $14,600.